 Men fantasise about ‘threesomes’: sex with one man and two women.
 A man doesn’t want male competition.
 Men need to recuperate after orgasm before they can be aroused again.
 A man feels secure in a harem because he is the only male.
-In a swinging situation, women can have many more partners than a man because they do not experience orgasm with a lover.
+In a swinging situation, women can have more partners than a man because they are not aroused and do not orgasm with a lover.

 Some men look for an emotional connection.
-Many men object to paying for sexual satisfaction.
-It is more rewarding to think that someone has sex with you because they like you.
+Many men object to paying for sexual relief.
+The more educated man prefer to think that someone has sex with him because they like him.
 Sex can be more interesting when you know something about a lover.
-Educated men may find a prostitute unsatisfying because they want a love to appreciate their lovemaking.
+Educated men may find a prostitute unsatisfying because they want a lover to appreciate their lovemaking.

 If women experienced orgasm with a lover, prostitution as we know it would not exist.
-A woman can service many men almost indefinitely because there is no arousal, no orgasm and no recovery period.
+A woman can service many men almost indefinitely because she experiences no arousal, no orgasm and no recovery period.
 No one can have an orgasm to order but an orifice can be offered at any time.
-At a most basic level, heterosexual activity involves a woman allowing a man to ejaculate into one of her orifices: either her vagina, mouth or anus.
+At a most basic level, heterosexual activity involves a woman allowing a man to ejaculate into one of her orifices: either her vagina, her mouth or her anus.

 Men generate the demand for prostitution, yet it is women who are shamed for the activity.
 Men, as in many sexual contacts, can remain anonymous but women (for their own protection) must be declared and accountable.
 Prostitution upsets women but men do not disapprove.
 Prostitution is a service that allows men to enjoy sexual release with a partner.
 It is naïve to think that prostitution could ever be abolished.
-Men (regardless of their relationship status) they will always be prepared to pay a woman for sex.
+Some men (regardless of their relationship status) they will always be prepared to pay women for sex.

 Some men want more specific sexual services related to a fetish or perversion.
 Even men can be ashamed of their responses.
 Women in the sex industry provide for these sexual needs.
 This servicing saves other less worldly women from having to engage on the true nature of some men’s carnal needs.
 Much of the violence men show towards prostitutes reflects their frustration at not obtaining the sex they need from their partners.

 In most countries, prostitution is illegal.
 Holland and Germany are notable exceptions.
 Some people believe that legalising prostitution equates to condoning the practice of men paying to use women’s bodies for sex.
 Others support decriminalisation, which offers prostitutes (who register) a safer working environment, medical support but in return for paying taxes.
-Prostitutes have been relabelled ‘sex workers’ but prostitution continues to be linked with organised crime, violence, abduction and slavery.
-The problem is the brothel owners and pimps who exploit and abuse.
+Prostitutes have been relabelled sex workers but prostitution is still linked with organised crime, violence, abduction and slavery.
+The problem is the male brothel owners and male pimps who exploit and abuse.
 Women make money out of men by offering services, sex chat or nude images but the big money is made by men.
 Men know exactly what other men want.